Best time: late Oct to late April

-This is not a loop track and can be walked in either direction; one track end is at the Routeburn Shelter (near Glenorchy) and the other is at The Divide (closer to Te Anau).
+This is not a loop track and can be walked in either direction.
+One track end is at the Routeburn Shelter (near Glenorchy) and the other is at The Divide (closer to Te Anau).

 Day 1, Routeburn Shelter to Routeburn Falls Hut, 8.8km

-Meander through beautiful beech forest before sidling above the Routeburn Gorge.
+Meander through beautiful beech forest before walking above the Routeburn Gorge.
 A second swing bridge takes walkers to open, grassy flats, before the track climbs steadily through more beech forest.

 Day 2, Routeburn Falls Hut to Lake McKenzie Hut, 11.3km

 The long climb to the Harris Saddle, the highest point of the track, is worth every step.
-Beautiful Lake Harris greets you with waters that will be either deep blue or slate gray, depending on the weather.
+Beautiful Lake Harris greets you with waters that will be either deep blue or slate grey, depending on the weather.
 The saddle has many other pretty little tarns hidden in its folds.

 Day 3, Lake McKenzie Hut to The Divide, 12km

 The track then continues on a gradual descent to the Lake Howden Hut, the perfect place to stop for lunch.
 From here, the track climbs steadily to the Key Summit Track turnoff.

 There are a number of specialist tour operators who can aide you in bringing your walking experience to life.
 Take a look at these businesses to find out if a walking tour is right for you

-Full track & day walk option
+Full track option

 If you want to do a Great Walk independently, you will need to book the DOC accommodation on the trails.
 The fee for this varies between each Great Walk.
 It is recommended that you book in advance for this popular walk.